-■ Mask color
+Mask color

 The selections of Mask color include black, white, yellow, red, green, blue, cyan, and magenta.
-Click on Save to apply and store the settings.

 The "Camera" Tab

 Exposure

 To edit the exposure settings, select Camera > Exposure.

 Exposure is the amount of light received by the image sensor.
 It is determined by the width of lens diaphragm opening, the shutter speed and other exposure parameters.
 With these items, you can define how the Auto Exposure function works.
 You can select one of the exposure modes according to the operating environment.
 Each exposure mode is specified as follows.